5.5° moderate rain

 - In KS4, pupils who opt to study ASDAN are taught through 2.08 hours (average) contact time per week, (8% of curriculum time).

-- The Computing curriculum is designed to build and expand on previous skills and subject knowledge, over a 5 year period.
-It also plans for opportunities for repetition to embed knowledge, increasing the chance of information recall and to integrate new knowledge into larger ideas (view our Computing curriculum map here).
+- The Computing curriculum is designed to build and expand on previous skills and subject knowledge, over a 5-year period.
+It also plans for opportunities for repetition to embed knowledge, increasing the chance of information recall and to integrate new knowledge into larger ideas.

 - We offer a wide range of qualifications in Computing, which are selected to appropriately challenge, based on each pupil’s stage of development, including: